 Hesitantly, I asked, “Habla Inglés?”
 To my gratification, he replied in the affirmative!
-He invited me in, and I saw his own artwork also contained a lot of eyes.
-Clearly the one outside was his.
+He invited me in, and I saw his other artwork also contained a lot of eyes.
+Clearly the fox outside was his.
 So I asked him – what’s up with the eyes?

-Thinking a little while, he told me that speaking for himself, the many eyes meant having many different points of view.
+Thinking a little while, he told me that – speaking for himself – the many eyes meant having many different points of view.

 The extinct Selk’nam people

-I took it with a grain of salt, considering the new-agey style of the mural.
+At the time, I took it with a grain of salt, considering the new-agey style of the mural.
 But later on, I looked it up.

 It was true.
 The Selk’nam were completely wiped out by European ranchers, who displaced indigenous hunting grounds with their cattle farms.
 The Selk’nam had a habit of hunting the cattle, since their culture did not have a concept for private property ownership, and considered the free ranging cattle as ‘wild herds’.
 So the Europeans put a bounty on them, and killed them all.

-They used to wear body paint, striped white and vermillion.
+The Selk’nam used to wear body paint, striped white and vermillion.

-I took the funicular back up the hill to my hostel, on my final evening in Valparaiso.
+I took the funicular back up the hill to my hostel on my final evening in Valparaiso.
 Two men entered the car with me.
-They seemed local.
+They looked local.
 I did not, so before long, they asked me where I was from.

 Malaysia, I told them.
 They continued to regard me with a kind of perplexed fascination as the funicular ascended.
-I wondered if I should worry.
+I wondered briefly if I should worry.

 Then, one of them sceptically asked me, in hesitant English, “Do you like Valparaiso?”
 And I knew immediately what he meant.